ENS Logo

 Writing a Resolver

-Resolvers are a core part of the ENS protocolm, they give the power to a name "node" to control the resolution process from itself onwards (its subdomains etc).
+Resolvers are a core part of the ENS protocol.
+They give each name, represented as a "node", the power to control the resolution process for itself and all of its subnames.
 Resolvers were originally standardized in EIP 137, but have since received a few updates such as EIP 181, EIP 2304, and ENSIP-10.

 Resolver Interface